Using the lab

 Currently the lab can hold a maximum of 25 people comfortably.

-At the moment, you can get advice and help from the Wearables Lab assistant, Nicole, on beginner level electronics and about materials and 3D printing.
+At the moment, you can get advice and help from the Wearables Lab Manager, Chen, on electronics and about materials and 3D printing.

 DO I HAVE TO HAVE PREVIOUS KNOWLEDGE IN ELECTRONICS BEFORE VISITING THE LAB?